How to Paraphrase | Step-by-Step Guide & Examples

 Paraphrasing and quoting are important tools for presenting specific information from sources.
 But if the information you want to include is more general (e.g., the overarching argument of a whole article), summarizing is more appropriate.

 Avoiding plagiarism when you paraphrase

 When paraphrasing, you have to be careful to avoid accidental plagiarism.

 This can happen if the paraphrase is too similar to the original quote, with phrases or whole sentences that are identical (and should therefore be in quotation marks).
-It can also happen if you fail to properly cite the source of the paraphrase.
+It can also happen if you fail to properly cite the source.

 To make sure you’ve properly paraphrased and cited all your sources, you could elect to run a plagiarism check before submitting your paper.
-Scribbr’s plagiarism checker scans your paper and compares it to a vast database of sources.
-It highlights any passages that are too similar to another source, even when the structure has been changed or synonyms used.
+And of course, always be sure to read your source material yourself and take the first stab at paraphrasing on your own.